The Garden Grazer

 Jump to Recipe

-A fresh Berry Salad recipe with crunchy maple-vanilla candied nuts!
-It's topped with a strawberry balsamic dressing that's sweet, tasty, and customizable.
+This fresh Berry Salad recipe pairs juicy berries with crunchy maple-vanilla candied nuts!
+Finished with a sweet and tangy strawberry balsamic dressing, it's flavorful and easy to customize.
 (Vegan, gluten-free, oil-free.)

 Berry crunch salad on a plate with strawberry dressing